Skip to main content

 Delegates discuss matters within the exhibition space

-From AI-driven inspection platforms to gender diversity in the sector, the event highlighted both progress and pressing questions around shaping the construction sector for the years ahead.
-Standards New Zealand was there alongside partners from MBIE BSDA and BSP.
+From AI-driven inspection platforms to gender diversity in the sector, the event highlighted progress around shaping the construction sector for the years ahead and gave a good platform for dialogue.
+Standards New Zealand was there alongside partners from MBIE's building compliance teams.

 Clare Falk, CEO of BRANZ (Building Research Association NZ), as part of an update on BRANZ research, presented on new guidance for warm roof construction, where insulation is placed along the pitched roof rather than directly above the ceiling.
-This method offers performance benefits and presents an opportunity for integration into future standards.
-The related insulation standard NZS 4246:2016 Energy efficiency - Installing bulk thermal insulation in residential buildings saw interest for a revision to accommodate this evolving practice.
+This method presents potential for integration into future standards like NZS 4246:2016 Energy efficiency - Installing bulk thermal insulation in residential buildings.

 Another positive trend was the increased gender diversity seen across the building sector, with noticeably more women participating in the conference and the industry at large.
 This reinforces the need for gender diversity on standards development committees to ensure standards consider ergonomic and other gender-based considerations are factored into revisions.